octavus-ai/agent-sdk/packages/docs/content/04-protocol/11-workers.md

     maxSteps: 10
 ```

-Workers define their own skills independently -- they don't inherit skills from a parent interactive agent.
+Workers define their own skills independently - they don't inherit skills from a parent interactive agent.
 Each thread gets its own sandbox scoped to only its listed skills.

+Skills with `execution: device` work the same way in workers as in interactive agents - the skill runs on the agent's computer.
+Workers resolve their device execution independently, so a worker can use device skills even if the parent agent does not.

 See [Skills](/docs/protocol/skills) for full documentation.